jrjaro18/ecom-vendora/README.md

 7) Razorpay as a primary payment gateway for a robust and secure payment system
 8) All Other common features of an Ecommerce app like adding to Cart or Wishlist

-Link to deployed site: https://vendora.cyclic.app/
+Link to the deployed site: https://vendora.cyclic.app/

 For Client:
 >cd client,